Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost-work-492bf510.md

 ## FAQs & Troubleshooting
 1. **How do I post a job?**
-   - Sign in, click on "Post a job," and provide the necessary details.
+   - Sign in to your account, navigate to the job posting section, and provide the necessary details.

 2. **How do I receive payments?**
-   - Set up your Bitcoin Lightning Wallet to receive payments for completed work.
+   - Payments are made through the Bitcoin Lightning Wallet linked to your freelancer account.

 3. **What if I forget my password?**
-   - Click on "Forgot password?" on the sign-in page to reset it.
+   - Click on "Forgot password?" on the sign-in page and follow the instructions to reset it.

 ## Glossary
 - **Bitcoin:** A decentralized digital currency.
-- **Freelancer:** An individual offering services on a contract basis.
+- **Freelancer:** An individual who offers services to clients on a project basis.
-- **Employer:** A client seeking to hire freelancers for projects.
+- **Employer:** A client looking to hire freelancers for specific tasks or projects.
-- **Job Posting:** The act of listing a job opportunity for freelancers.
+- **Job Posting:** The process of listing a job opportunity for freelancers.
-- **Proposal:** A submission by a freelancer to offer their services for a job.
+- **Proposal:** A submission by a freelancer outlining their qualifications and approach to a job.
-- **Collaboration Tools:** Features that facilitate communication and project management.
+- **Collaboration Tools:** Features that facilitate communication and project management between freelancers and employers.
-- **Bitcoin Lightning Wallet:** A wallet that allows for fast Bitcoin transactions.
+- **Bitcoin Lightning Wallet:** A digital wallet that allows for fast and low-cost Bitcoin transactions.
 - **Authorized Work:** Work that has been approved by the employer for payment.
 ```